-Littleton smart stores, smart vending machines, and micro markets designed for everyday convenience.
+Littleton smart stores and micro markets designed for everyday convenience.

-AI Vending brings Littleton properties a fully managed way to add smart stores, smart vending machines, and micro markets for hotels, apartments, and commercial buildings.
+AI Vending brings Littleton properties a fully managed way to add smart stores and micro markets for hotels, apartments, and commercial buildings.

 What kinds of Littleton properties usually get the most value from this amenity?